 While a hearing test completed in the convenience of your own home may be attractive as an alternative to making an appointment to see an audiologist, the tests and equipment currently available have never been approved by the U.S. Food and Drug Administration (the federal agency that is responsible for ensuring medical equipment and devices are approved for their stated usage).
-The accuracy of online hearing testing for purposes of diagnosing a medical hearing loss is highly suspicious and unlikely to be accurate or reliably identify the extent of your hearing problems.
+The accuracy of online hearing testing for purposes of diagnosing a medical hearing loss is unlikely to be accurate or reliably identify the extent of your hearing problems.

 A face-to-face examination is the best practice to ensure you’re getting the best possible care.
 When you see an audiologist for your hearing test, you can be prepared to cover the following components.